 Is it a good idea to involve the child in a custody dispute?

 Most Judges do not like for children to be involved in these lawsuits.
-So it is very important to carefully consider whether or not you want to get the child involved.
+You should carefully consider whether or not you want to get the child involved.
 On the other hand, the child can sometimes be your strongest witness.
 This is a decision that will need to be made in consultation with your attorney.
 The child’s desires regarding custody or visitation may be considered by the Judge, but those desires will not be the determining factor in the Judge’s decision.

 Parents should consider whether involving the child in court proceedings is absolutely necessary.
-If not, leave the child at home.
+If not, it is best not to involve your child in the court proceedings.
 If the child is the only person that can testify about an issue that is crucial to the custody determination (such as child abuse or neglect), involving the child may be necessary.
 However, parents should discuss with their attorneys whether there are other types of evidence that can be used for the same point, such as the testimony of counselors or medical professionals.

 Alternatives to child testimony.